kenster1965/tuya_cloud_custom/Info.md

 Later I want register this as a HA serviceto tuya_cloud_custom.refresh_token for easy automation.

 entity_category should either be: a valid string like "diagnostic" or "config",

+Field	                Meaning
+ha_name	                Local ID for your integration. tuya_device_id	        The real Tuya Cloud hardware ID (globally unique). category	            Tuya’s standard type code for that device class. local_ip + local_key	Used for LAN/local protocol, not relevant for Device Registry.